bobk48/RaspberryPiOS/README.md

 the Raspberry Pi OS with the 6.6.20 kernel.
 Volume 4 contains an entire chapter

-on ZFS, and the above instructions allow to work with that chapter.
+on ZFS, and the above instructions allow you to work with that chapter.

 Old News